Saviio/Asyi/README.md

 * Standard method for HTTP like `GET`,`POST`
 * JSONP method
-* Parse XML data to JavaScript Object     `unrealized`
+* Parse XML data to JavaScript Object     `realized , but maybe it need some review`
 * Easier way to add callback method
 * Support Cascading